openvinotoolkit/model_server/docs/llm/reference.md

 Check out the [quickstart guide](quickstart.md) for a simple example that shows how to use this feature.

 ## LLM Calculator
 As you can see in the quickstart above, big part of the configuration resides in `graph.pbtxt` file.
-That's because model server text generation servables are deployed as MediaPipe graphs with dedicated LLM calculator that works with latest [OpenVINO GenAI](https://github.com/ilya-lavrenov/openvino.genai/tree/ct-beam-search/text_generation/causal_lm/cpp/continuous_batching/library) solutions.
+That's because model server text generation servables are deployed as MediaPipe graphs with dedicated LLM calculator that works with latest [OpenVINO GenAI](https://github.com/openvinotoolkit/openvino.genai/tree/master/src/cpp/include/openvino/genai) library.
 The calculator is designed to run in cycles and return the chunks of responses to the client.

 On the input it expects a HttpPayload struct passed by the Model Server frontend:
 ```cpp